 Interested candidates must get their home institution international exchange office’s green light to apply.

-In general, applications must contain the following documents:
+In general, applications must contain the following documents and information:

 - Curriculum vitae